qzdl/pg-deploy/README.md

 test deploy<sub>test</sub>              &#x2026; ok

 `===================`
  All 1 tests passed.
 `===================`

 <a id="orga57ddd9"></a>

+## Workflow

+<a id="org82aaf99"></a>

 ## Usage

-Prepare reference database (all changesets & scripts applied, etc).

-Dump the current state of the database; this is the base for the initial commit.

--   The `--clean` option to `pg_dump` will generate a `DROP` statement for each
-    object:

-    pg_dump --host localhost --port 8432 --dbname "something" --user postgres \
-      --schema-only --no-owner --no-privileges  --clean --if-exists \
-      | sed -e 's/CREATE TABLE/CREATE TABLE IF NOT EXISTS/g' \
-      | grep -v DROP.TABLE > initial-commit-source.sql
+### Preparation

+-   Install the extension
+-   Prepare reference database.
+This database will be used to calculate the differences between the states (commits)
+-   Set the proper permissions, so that the user who connects to the database can create schema.

+### First commit

+-   Create a git repository for your object declarations (tables, procedures, ect.)
+    , that you want to keep in the version controll system.
+-   pg_dump the schema so that you can restore it.
--   Adjust the newly created [initial-commit-source.sql](initial-commit-source.sql) according to your needs.
+-   Use this dump as the base of your initial commit, adjust it according to your needs.

--   Create the test suite in [sql/](sql/) as demonstrated.
+-   Make the initial commit.
+-   Any change in the object definitions are simply modifications of the definition as if the object would be newly created.
+    Any object deletion is a deletion in the file.

+## For Developers

+-
 -   Run the tests, with copy step to expected

         make install
         make installcheck -e PGPORT=YOUR_PG_PORT -e PGUSER=YOUR_PG_USER -e OTHERVAR=READ_THE_DOCS
         cp results/deploy_test.out expected/deploy_test.out